SBHE policy 1902 http://www.ndus.edu/policies/sbhe-policies/policy.asp?ref=2539

 - Nearby office personnel instructed to notify faculty

 - The ENS will be refreshed with information from ConnectND a minimum of once per semester.
 This removes data associated with former employees and students from the ENS.

-- To eliminate misuse of the emergency notification system, access to deploy messages will be granted to the president, vice president of academic affairs, vice president of business affairs, vice president of student affairs, facilities services director, and the safety coordinator.
+- To eliminate misuse of the emergency notification system, access to deploy messages will be granted to the president, vice president of academic affairs, vice president of business affairs, vice president of student affairs, facilities services director, director of marketing and communications, and the safety coordinator.

 - Students, employees, and visitors should report all emergency situations to the VCSU Power House at extension 3-7708 or 845-7708.
 Power House employees will contact the proper authorities.

-- During any emergency, VCSU employees and students are asked to refer all media inquires to VCSU's Marketing & Communications director or the President's Office.
+- During any emergency, VCSU employees and students are asked to refer all media inquiries to VCSU’s Marketing & Communications director or the President’s Office.

 - Employee emergency notification telephone numbers or other emergency notification information is exempt from the state's open records laws as provided in Policy 1912 and may be released only as provided in that policy.
 Student emergency notification information, or contact information such as phone numbers or email addresses submitted for purposes of participation in an emergency notification system, shall be excluded from directory information and is therefore confidential as provided under the Family Educational Rights and Privacy Act (FERPA).
 However, if a student phone number or email or other address submitted for the purpose of participation in an emergency notification system is also contained in other institutional records used for other purposes and the student has not exercised the student's right to refuse to permit disclosure of directory information, the information contained in the other institutional records is directory information and not confidential.

 Revised: February 2010